omerfdemir/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Game by using Node.js Console

 This is a basic Rock Paper Scissors game which you can play versus with computer.
 The game has 3 rounds.
 If you win more rounds than computer you win the game.
+If the numbers are equal game ends as a tie.

 ## Getting Started
 Clone the repository